 The Community Energy Challenge is an initiative to reduce consumption of electricity and natural gas by making energy efficiency affordable, accessible, and attractive for businesses and households throughout NW Washington.
 This project is a partnership between the Opportunity Council and Sustainable Connections and is already saving homes and businesses more than $325,000 in energy costs per year.

-The Community Energy Challenge makes achieving energy efficiency as easy as possible from start to finish.
-We provide each participating household and business with quality information, a full energy assessment, a customized energy action plan detailing cost-effective measures, assistance with utility and tax rebates, reliable contractors, and quality assurance.
+The CEC (Community Energy Challenge) aims to make the achievement of energy efficiency and reduction an easy task from beginning to end.
+CEC provides participating households and businesses with the best relevant information, a full energy consumption assessment, a personalized energy action or transition plan with appropriate cost-effective goals and measures, support with utility and/or tax rebates, trustworthy and reliable contractors, as well as quality assurance.

 How did it work?

 It started with a home assessment.
-A certified building analyst performs an extensive on-site assessment, including five hours of diagnostic testing.
-The building analyst evaluates the current condition of the home, determining insulation levels, air leakage, heating and cooling system function, as well as any other potential energy losses.
+A certified construction analyst then will perform an extensive assessment, including five hours of diagnostic testing.
+The building analyst evaluates your house’s current condition and determining the insulation measures and levels, air leakage, cooling and heating system functions, as well potential energy inefficiency and loss.

 Following the assessment, a Home Energy Advisor meets personally with each participant to explain the results and provide recommendations for improvement.
 The CEC also connects homeowners with financial incentives and rebates, qualified contractors to do the recommended retrofits, and provides 100% quality assurance on all work done through the program.